shenshuuu/panel-local-projection-stata/README.md

-# `xtlp` : Panel local projections with fixed-effect (FE) estimator and split-panel jackknife (SPJ) estimator
+# `xtlp` : Panel local projections

-This repository hosts the **Stata command** `xtlp` for panel local projections with split-panel jackknife (SPJ) estimator suggested by
+This repository hosts the **Stata command** `xtlp` for panel local projections with split-panel jackknife (SPJ) estimator proposed by
 - Ziwei Mei, Liugang Sheng, Zhentao Shi, 2025, "[Nickell bias in panel local projection: Financial crises are worse than you think,](https://arxiv.org/abs/2302.13455)" *Journal of International Economics*.

-Other repositories:
+External repositories:
 - [panel-lp-replication](https://github.com/metricshilab/panel-lp-replication) is the repository that offers replication code for simulations and empirical applications in the paper.

 - [panel-local-projection](https://github.com/zhentaoshi/panel-local-projection) is the repository that offers the package `pLP` in `R` to implement the panel local projection that includes FE and SPJ two methods.